mattermost-community/focalboard/website/site/content/contribute/getting-started/_index.md

 {{< bignumber number="2" title="Select a ticket" content="Find [help wanted tickets in GitHub](https://github.com/mattermost/focalboard/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Comment to let everyone know you’re working on it.
 If there’s no ticket for what you want to work on see [contributions without a ticket.](/contribute/getting-started/contributions-without-ticket)" >}}

-{{< bignumber number="3" title="Start developing" content="EWhen your changes are ready, run through our [checklist for pull requests](/contribute/getting-started/contribution-checklist).
+{{< bignumber number="3" title="Start developing" content="When your changes are ready, run through our [checklist for pull requests](/contribute/getting-started/contribution-checklist).
 Note that if it’s your first contribution, there is a standard [CLA](https://www.mattermost.org/mattermost-contributor-agreement/) to sign." >}}